Butterflies and moths in the Lasiocampidae, Pyralidae, Scopariinae, Sesiidae, Oecophoridae, and Lycaenidae Families

 Oecophoridae family

-On the right is the life stages of the Brown House Moth, Hofmannophila pseudospretella.
+Above are the life stages of the Brown House Moth, Hofmannophila pseudospretella.
 It is common, and the adult has a wingspan of 15 - 26 mm, and at rest males are 8 mm long and the females 12 mm long.
 The colour can vary from a dark olive brown to buff, but the thorax and front wings always have dark flecks or spots.

 Adult behaviour.
 When disturbed it will often run into a dark crevice rather then fly.